 Being topless may be permitted in New York, but farting in any church there could result in misconduct.

-This crime is based from their law asserting a person is guilty of disturbance or disruption of a funeral, burial, religious rite, or memorial service when he does silly noise or interference while at lawfully gathered places within 100 feet thereof, with the purpose to cause alarm or annoyance or carelessly conceiving a risk thereof.”
+This crime is based on their law asserting a person is guilty of disturbance or disruption of a funeral, burial, religious rite, or memorial service when he does silly noise or interference while at lawfully gathered places within 100 feet thereof, with the purpose to cause alarm or annoyance or carelessly conceiving a risk thereof.”

 After learning all the interesting facts about the city, you’re in on the mysteries of this globally famous city.
 Which one amazed you the most?
 With its enthralling history, diverse urban culture, and lush natural beauty, New York definitely has something for everybody.
+If you’ve decided to visit or relocate to New York, look for rooms for rent as soon as possible so you may get a better deal.